navidelyasi/Documentations/docs/key-concepts/clients/index.md

 ![Create Connection](/assets/images/connections-2.png)

-Currently, the name has to be unique across the solution configuration in order to avoid confusion.
+Currently, the name has to be unique across the solution configuration to avoid confusion.
 This may be relaxed in the future.

 ## Managing clients
 Once connection has been created successfully, following connection item is added to the connections list view.